The Royal Coachman Theme

 Once out of the service, the idea seemed to proliferate and not necessarily because of me.

 Kids would ask “Is your car The Royal Coach”?

 So, every car from the 57 Chevy, that I co-owned with my sister because I couldn't afford one on my own, to the Corvettes and even a Ferrari became The Royal Coach.

 The broadcast booth at the Bun Drive In became The Royal Roost.
 The Teen Night club became The Royal Pad, etc.

 The song was recorded in Chicago by a well-known band leader from that area, Lou Breeze, and released on the Bally label but wasn't a Top 40 hit.

 I don't even have a copy of the record these days.
 My last copy was destroyed in the basement of KFQD Radio when the 1964 earthquake hit and diesel oil ruined a lot of my collection.

-Click on the link below for a trip down memory lane as you listen to "The Royal Coachman" theme song.
+Take a walk down memory lane as you listen to “The Royal Coachman” theme song.